The current article is a basic introduction to the subject of – recovering mail items in the Exchange Online based environment.

 The common question among Exchange Online client is the question regarding the possibility of implementing some kind of user mailbox solutions.

 Most of the time, the idea behind the backup \ restore solution is the ability to restore the user mailbox to a specific “point in time”.
 This option sometimes described as a snapshot because the backup enabled us to capture a snapshot of the user mailbox and view the mailbox content as at appearing at a particular time during the past.

 At the current time, the Exchange Online infrastructure doesn’t provide this type of service.

 This kind of “solutions” are provided by third-party backup and restores products that can provide this service in the Exchange Online base environment.

 As mentioned in the former section, in the current time Exchange Online doesn’t include a backup solution that could describe as: “point on time” which will enable us to restore user mailbox status to a particular point in time.

 The Exchange Online “Backup solutions” are based on the architecture or the concept which described as single mail item recovery.

 The single mail item recovery concept implemented by using a “set of mailbox hidden folder” that serves as a “container” for deleted mail items.

-This technical name for the “set of folders” is: Recoverable Items folder.
-The name that was chosen by Microsoft for this set of a system folder could mislead because the name reference a “folder” (singular) instead of reference this folder as plural.
+This technical name for the “set of folders” is Recoverable Items folder.
+The name that was chosen by Microsoft for this set of a system folder could mislead because of the name reference a “folder” (singular) instead of referencing this folder as a plural.

 Note- the previous term that used in the past for describing this set of “recovery folders” is- dumpster.